V4ldeSalnikov/ImageAnalysisPython/Filters/README-Filters.md

 # Filters

-This visualization aim to demonstrate how different filters affect images
+This visualization aims to demonstrate how different filters affect images

 ![Example](Example.png)